Hrvr1/Personal-proyects/README.md

    ```sh
    cd Personal-projects/project-name
    ```
-3. **Follow the specific instructions provided for each project to set up and run them.**
+3. **Follow the specific instructions provided in the project's README to set up and run them.**

 ## Contributing